-Under ISA 240 there is a presumed risk that revenue may be misstated due to improper revenue recognition.
-In the public sector, this requirement is modified by Practice Note 10 issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
+Under ISA240 there is also a presumed risk that revenue may be misstated due to improper recognition of revenue.
+In the public sector, this requirement is modified by Practice Note 10, issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
+We consider this risk is not material in relation to our audit.